 Why we need critical thinking for scene assessments

-In the real world it is impossible for a scene to be 100 percent safe; therefore we must constantly assess and critically think about the scene
+In the real world it is impossible for a scene to be 100% safe; therefore we must constantly assess risk

 A Milwaukee television station investigated a call where a patient waited 31 minutes after calling 911, while the ambulance staged down the street.
 Police, sent to “secure” the scene, did not appear in a timely manner for reasons that are not quite clear.

 The coverage of this event created a frenzy of discussion on various EMS social media outlets, and after reading much of it, participating a little, and thinking about it a lot, I have two concerns.

 First, I am worried that the EMS community’s approach to scene safety and staging has been reduced to a set of bullet point rules, some of which aren’t as universal or as dogmatic as they seem.

 Second, I am concerned that EMS providers have not been taught, have not learned, or have decided not to critically think about the issue of staging.
 Like our approach to driver training, we seem to have decided to rely on hope and luck for our guidance.
 And to again use one of my favorite quotes, as Rudy Giuliani said, “Hope is not a strategy.”

 Constantly assess scene safety

 For years, we have done the concept of scene safety a disservice.
 At the beginning of every EMTs career, they take a series of skills tests.
 They are taught, as a critical element, to recite upon arrival that “The scene is safe and I have my BSI in place.”

 This single psychomotor performance, repeated many times, is the root of the problem.
 New medics learn to treat scene safety like a joke; a safety survey is a parrot-like event; no changes in behavior result from it.